nelson123-lab/my-Data-Science-learnings/Fuzzy Logic/Readme.md

   whether a person is having good, neutral and bad credit score.
 These functions are called **membership function** in fuzzy logic.

 <div align="center"><img src="https://github.com/nelson123-lab/my-Data-Science-learnings/blob/1d89495ff6e0c5a2a02e9da679158731a9ad6bb0/Fuzzy%20Logic/Fuzzy%20Inference%20system.png" width="900"/></div>

-The above image shows the steps in the fuzzifization and the process involved.
+- The above image shows the steps in the fuzzifization and the process involved.
 <div align="center"><img src="https://github.com/nelson123-lab/my-Data-Science-learnings/blob/1d89495ff6e0c5a2a02e9da679158731a9ad6bb0/Fuzzy%20Logic/Fuzzification.png" width="900"/></div>

+- Applying membership function on the crisp output converts it into fuzzy variables.
+This process is known as fuzzification.

 <div align="center"><img src="https://github.com/nelson123-lab/my-Data-Science-learnings/blob/1d89495ff6e0c5a2a02e9da679158731a9ad6bb0/Fuzzy%20Logic/Fuzzy%20logic%20rules.png" width="900"/></div>

+- We apply fuzzy rules on the fuzzy variables to determine the range of the output.
 <div align="center"><img src="https://github.com/nelson123-lab/my-Data-Science-learnings/blob/1d89495ff6e0c5a2a02e9da679158731a9ad6bb0/Fuzzy%20Logic/Defuzzification.png" width="900"/></div>

+- Now from the range of the values we need get the crisp output.
+Applying defuzzification, we get the crisp output.
+Here, Centroid of the common area is used to determine the crisp output.
 References:
 - [What Is Fuzzy Logic? | Fuzzy Logic, Part 1](https://youtu.be/__0nZuG4sTw)